cardano-foundation/CIPs/CIP-0118/README.md

 - Implementation of the proposed ledger changes in the formal ledger spec
 - Updated CIP Specification with full detail
-- Validation with community through Intersect
+- Community acceptance through Intersect
 - Implementation in the Cardano node in the context of a new era/hardfork
 - Deployment to testnet/mainnet

+## Links to implementations